MannShah720/Chef-Claude/README.md

 # Chef Bot

-## A recipe maker app that takes in ingredients and makes a recipe
+## An AI recipe generator app that takes in ingredients and makes a recipe

-The app was built with the help of Scrimba.
-The user types in ingredients and then the Hugging Face AI develops a recipe from those ingredients.
+The user is able to add ingredients by using the text box and also remove them.
+Once at least 4 ingredients are added, the Hugging Face AI is able to generate a recipe from those ingredients

+The app was built with the help of Scrimba's React course.
+However, i have added extra features such as:
+* "remove ingredients" button
+* A loading animation
+* A backend to hide the API key safely

 From this project, I've learnt about...